HomeBlog Home

 Water damage can be tricky to identify.
 Thankfully, inspectors are fully trained to find this issue and recommend repairs.

-Your roof will often be the first spot for water to leak and will travel downwards.
+Your roof is often the first place where water leaks and travels downward.
 Inspectors will usually start in the attic when looking for water damage from the top of the house.
 Some of the signs of water damage include the following:

 1. Cracks and holes - Cracks or holes on the exterior walls are prime spots for water to enter your home.